 As simple as it may sound, this is often the most difficult phase in any spend analysis exercise.
 This is because – to get there, you typically need to collect spend data from multiple source systems as well as cleanse and harmonize the data from different structures.
 Once your data is in order, it should be easy to conduct also the more advanced analytics described below.

 All too often, sourcing organizations focus only on what happens before signing the contract.
 What may be surprising for many, is how often available contracts are not being used.
 This is true, especially in the case of indirect spend.

 Minimizing maverick purchasing is not only about getting those better prices and terms that you have negotiated but more importantly, ensuring legal and CSR compliance through using approved suppliers.

 After starting a systematic measurement, we have seen an average reduction of 40 % in maverick purchasing across our clients.

 3. Rationalize supplier base

-Rationalizing supplier base is one of the most common levers of easy savings identification through spend analysis.
-Strategies include recognizing inefficiencies after growing through acquisitions, sourcing selected categories globally as well as managing tail spend through reducing the number of suppliers.
+Rationalizing the supplier base is one of the most common levers of easy savings identification through spend analysis.
+Strategies include recognizing inefficiencies after growing through acquisitions, sourcing selected categories globally as well as managing tail spend by reducing the number of suppliers.

 4. Benchmark performance against market development